Table of Contents

 Another anime based on a popular manga series.
 Death Note follows the story of an intelligent high school student by the name of Light Yagami.
 One day, Light unexpectedly discovers a mysterious journal, which grants him the power to kill anyone in the world by simply writing their name inside of it.
 Obsessed with his new god-like power, Light begins cleansing the world of anyone he deems unworthy.
 But after a number of the world’s most notorious criminals die inexplicably, a mysterious detective known only as “L” emerges to bring the killer to justice.

-In addition to the full anime series, you could also watch the Netflix exclusive, live-action adaptation of Death Note as well.
+In addition to the full anime series, you could also watch the Netflix exclusive, the live-action adaptation of Death Note as well.
 It’s not nearly as good as the anime series, but it does stay faithful to the source material.

 4. Devilman Crybaby

 The series follows Akira Fudo, a young man who’s described as being overly sensitive, often crying when provoked or upset.
 That all changes when Akira reunites with his childhood friend, Ryo Asuka.
-Ryo informs Akira that demons are real, and that he’s attempting to prove their existence to the world.
+Ryo informs Akira that demons are real and that he’s attempting to prove their existence to the world.
 After agreeing to help his friend, the two set off to summon a demon.
 But things go horribly wrong and Akira ends up becoming possessed by the hellish creature.
 Fortunately, Akira’s strong will prevents him from being completely possessed, and thus he becomes the titular Devilman.

 If the above description sounds chaotic, that’s nothing compared to the rest of the series.
 The plot becomes absolutely crazy, and the finale won’t disappoint.
 I won’t spoil anything for you here, but just know that Devilman Crybaby is hyper-violent and intended for mature audiences only.